-Some development approvals may include conditions for a developer to upgrade the road reserve or do works within Council land.
+Some development approvals may include development consent conditions for a developer to upgrade the road reserve or do works within Council land.
 This is known as frontage works.

-Examples of common frontage works include work on the road verge, installing street trees, and building new footpaths, kerb or guttering.
+Examples of common frontage works include civil and landscaping works on the road verge, as well as building new footpaths, kerb or guttering.
 In some cases, developers can also be required to reconstruct part of a road.

 You need to get Council approval before starting frontage works.
 Use the button below to apply.

 You may need to provide detailed information to Council about your frontage works before we approve them.
 The requirements will usually be stated in the development consent, but could include:

-- A civil works plan, including layout, long section, cross section, etc
+- A civil design plan, including layout, long section, cross section, etc

 - Stormwater drainage plans, including layout, long sections and hydraulic grade line analysis

 - Payment of the application fee (see the Fees section of this page for details).